 Traci Lynn Jewelry was established in 1989 in Philadelphia, Pennsylvania by its CEO and founder Dr. Traci Lynn.
 In 2008 Traci Lynn expanded the brand into a National Direct Sales company.
+She believes jewelry creates an opportunity for women to own their own businesses, balance their lives, and achieve financial independence doing something they love!
+Read her interview answers to find out how she became so successful and also learn more about her perspective:

 What did you eat for breakfast?